George M. Weah

 George Weah was born on this date in 1966.
 Weah is a Black Liberian politician and former football forward.

 In mid-November 2004, Weah ran in the October 2005 presidential election.
-He received a hero's welcome upon his arrival in Monrovia in late November and was widely considered a favorite in the election, and was the candidate for the Congress for Democratic Change.
+He received a hero's welcome upon his arrival in Monrovia in late November, was widely considered a favorite in the election, and was the candidate for the Congress for Democratic Change.
 He won the most votes of any candidate in the first ballot on October 11, 2005, but did not secure the required overall majority.
-A run-off vote took place on 8 November, pitting Weah against former World Bank employee and finance minister, Ellen Johnson-Sirleaf, who won the vote and is now the first elected female president in Africa.
+A run-off vote took place on 8 November, pitting Weah against former World Bank employee and finance minister Ellen Johnson-Sirleaf, who won the vote and is now the first elected female president in Africa.

-LACE, Liberians Aspiring communal Esteem
+LACE, Liberians Aspiring Communal Esteem

 5701 Kentucky Avenue No.,